Making Coogee Bay Road a place for people

 Improving Coogee Bay Road is an important priority for many members of the community.
 Coogee Bay Road will remain a two-way street with free onstreet parking on both sides of the street.

-Stage 1 works will take place on the south side of Coogee Bay Road, from Arden Street to Vicar Street and Arden St outside Coogee Bay Hotel.
+Stage 1 works on south side of Coogee Bay Road, from Arden Street to Vicar Street and Arden St outside Coogee Bay Hotel.

 - 10 Sep 2018 - Site preparation works